genesiscastillo/Google-Certified-Professional-Cloud-Developer/Test7_Handling_unstructured_data.md

 [Other Informations](https://cloud.google.com/storage/pricing)

+---
 ## 4.- If you need to store all the information that is stored in a Cloud Storage bucket, including changes made to the original files, which Cloud Storage functionality would you use?

 - a) **Object versioning**
 - b) Bucket retention policy
 - c) Object hold protection
 - d) Access control

+    Explanation: An object versioning configuration allows us to store multiple versions of the same object.

     ### Object Versioning
     To support the retrieval of objects that are deleted or replaced, Cloud Storage offers the Object Versioning feature.
 This page describes the feature and the options available when using it.